Deep Attunement

 An Ecologically-engaged Creative Workshop Series by Ashton S. Phillips

-Join us for this 11-week creative workshop series led by artist Ashton S. Phillips and hosted by the International Bird Rescue.
+Join us for this 11-week creative workshop series led by artist Ashton S. Phillips and hosted by the International Bird Rescue and White Point Nature Preserve.
 Come bring yourself into a deeper attunement with the damaged but vibrant ecosystem that holds the Bird Rescue, its staff, and patients through this series of material, site-specific, hands-on, embodied, relational, experimental, multisensory workshop activities.

 All workshops are free with RSVP (below).
 All necessary materials and tools will be provided.

-Workshops will culminate in a public presentation at Cabrillo Beach at the end June 2026.
+Workshops will culminate in a public presentation at White Point Nature Preserve on June 27, 2026.

 Deep Attunement is made possible by LA County Department of Cultural Affairs.